Best of Argentina Trip

 • Transfer from Buenos Aires airport to your hotel in the city – Day at leisure

-Upon landing in Buenos Aires we’ll be waiting to bring you to your hotel.
-Enjoy your last day in the city exploring the cobblestone, tree-lined streets of Palermo Soho in search of some one-of-a-kind Porteño fashion stores, the district’s notable graffiti circuit and the beautiful Botanical Garden.
+Upon landing in Buenos Aires, we’ll be waiting to bring you to your hotel.
+Enjoy your last day in the city exploring the cobblestone, tree-lined streets of Palermo Soho in search of some one-of-a-kind Porteño fashion stores, the district’s notable graffiti circuit, and the beautiful Botanical Garden.

 Say Hueque Tips

-What to do in Buenos Aires?
+• What to do in Buenos Aires?

-• You may stop by one of our historic cafés (named “cafés notables”) located all over the city and have a “cortado”, the most popular Argentine coffee choice.
+You may stop by one of our historic cafés (named “cafés notables”) located all over the city and have a “cortado”, the most popular Argentine coffee choice.

-• If it’s Saturday or Sunday, you may have the chance to visit one of the city markets, only open during weekends.
+If it’s Saturday or Sunday, you may have the chance to visit one of the city markets, only open during weekends.

-The End of your Travel Itinerary to the Best of Argentina
+The End of your Travel Itinerary to the Best of Argentina - Buenos Aires

 • Transfer from your hotel to Buenos Aires airport

 This is the end of your travel itinerary to the best landscapes of Argentina and Patagonia.
-After saying your goodbyes to our marvelous city, we’ll bring you to the international airport to take your flight back home.
+After saying your goodbyes to our marvelous city, we’ll take you to the international airport to take your flight back home.
 If you want to continue traveling, Argentina still has plenty to offer!
 Check out some more of our travelers’ favorite trips to Argentina and Chile.

 Prices per person

-INN & B&B
+Accomodation INN & B&B

 From

-USD 4490
+4490 USD

-Comfort
+Accomodation Comfort

 From

-USD 5310
+5310 USD

-Superior
+Accomodation Superior

 From

-USD 5875
+5875 USD

 • Prices in US Dollars.

-• Valid until April 2023 (ask for prices in Christmas and New Year).
+• Valid until April 2025 (ask for prices at Christmas and New Year).

 • Prices are per person, based on 2 people in double occupancy.
 Single rates are available on request.

-• Flights are not included in the price, but can be arranged on request.
+• Flights are not included in the price but can be arranged on request.

 • 3-night accommodation in Buenos Aires